China: Former mayor of Beijing (1981-83) Jiao Ruoyu dies.

 Madagascar: In a cabinet reshuffle, Djacoba Liva Tehindrazanarivelo is named foreign minister.

 Russia: The head of the republic of Chuvashia, Mikhail Ignatyev, is dismissed and Oleg Nikolayev appointed as acting head of the republic.
+On January 31 Nikolayev announces the resignation of the government of Prime Minister Ivan Motorin.

 China: Former governor of Zhejiang (1990-93) Ge Hongsheng dies.